tiagostutz/chimpassist/README.md

 ATTENDANT_KEEP_ALIVE_TIME

-### Channel Coordinator
+### Session Coordinator

-To start a chat the client requests the **channel coordinator** to allocate a property identification for the chat session.
+To start a chat the client requests the **session coordinator** to allocate a property identification for the chat session.
 To do so, the client publishes a message to the topic `server/channels/request` with the following payload:

 ```JSON